lovoski/Engine/README.md

   // draw imgui utils in inspector window of editor void DrawInspectorGUI() override {}
 };

+// A script must be `registered` with this macro to
+// successfully compile.
+REGISTER_SCRIPT(::, CameraController)
 ```

-The `Update` function from Scriptable will get called once each frame.
-There are other functions you can overload (`LateUpdate`, `DrawToScene` etc.).
+The `Update` function from Scriptable will get called once each frame while the `LateUpdate` function gets called after all `Update` function on the scene are executed.
+The `OnEnable` and `OnDisable` functions only gets called when enable/disable this script from the inspector window.
 Check `Engine/Base/Scriptable.hpp` for more details.

 After implementing our own controller, we need to **bind** this controller class to some entity on the scene so that it will get executed by `NativeScriptSystem`.
 For example, in your game code: